 All it takes is one quick google search and you can find a wealth of information (and misinformation) on ADHD.
-We hear many common myths about ADHD from parents and people in the community.
-So today, we want to set the record straight by sharing some statistics and research.
-Let’s go ahead and dive into our top 5 myths and facts of ADHD.
+We hear common myths about ADHD all the time from parents and people in the community.
+So today, we want to set the record straight by sharing statistics and research.
+Let’s dive into our top 5 myths and facts of ADHD.

 1) Myth: ADHD isn’t a real disorder; it is the result of poor parenting.